melaniehoff/Peer-to-Peer-Folder-Poetry/code-societies-2020.md

 ![](https://github.com/melaniehoff/Peer-to-Peer-Folder-Poetry/blob/master/folder-laser-black-wide.png)
 🦋🦋🦋

-## In class we will get into small groups and share our poems 💜
+## In class we will get into small groups and share our poems on the p2p web 💜

-### 📤 Sharing your poetry on the p2p web
+### 📤 Sharing your poem
 **First we will share our poems, then we will recieve other's**

 1. make sure your poem lives inside ~/my-folder-poem/your-name/your-poem-here